Worthiit/KDE-Termux-/README.md

 - Set Display resolution mode to native.
 - Set Fullscreen on device display to ON.
 - Run `kde` in your terminal after installation and switch to the X11 app.

+# Why Native?

+PRoot environments like Ubuntu or Debian add a heavy translation layer between your hardware and the OS.
+By running KDE natively, we use Termux's own libraries for 1:1 speed and better battery life.

 # Quick Install
 Run this command to install the base packages and the launcher: